pv-is-nrt/aimrc-data-science-core/README.md

 ### Upcoming workshops
 - **Aug 14, 2024 1-3 pm**
   A Guide for Open-Source Deep Learning Tools and Approaches in Bioimaging.
-  *Location*: Please see email invitation.
+  *Location*: JBHT 239.
+No online option available.

 ### Past workshops
 - **Jul 25, 2024 1-3 pm**